 Examples of prevention activities include raising public awareness, safely storing and disposing of prescription drugs and facilitating open conversations about substance use, particularly with youth.

 While everyone can benefit from prevention education, educating children and teens is particularly important since data shows that the earlier a person begins using substances, the more likely they are to progress to more serious use or to substance use disorder.

 Find a range of prevention resources from federal agencies, advocacy groups and nonprofit organizations at the links below.

 For help informing and educating the community about the dangers of substance use disorders, you can download the Prevention Action Team’s various Toolkits and Tip Cards.
 Each piece is designed for a specific audience and provides fast, clear messaging about the disease of addiction and how to recognize it at an early stage.

-If you are interested in hosting an educational presentation on the opioid crisis for your organization or workplace, please email Rachel Kimmel at email@example.com.
+If you are interested in hosting an educational presentation on the opioid crisis for your organization or workplace, please email Matthew Neville at firstname.lastname@example.org.

 Last modified on Monday, 23 April 2018 10:22